ks982579/python-helpers/README.md

 - YAML config
 - Config creater - for starting first time and for updates
 - Creating a new day - no other features
+- Helper to comment out code in an XML file

 ### Backlog